PaoloBonettiPolimi/PaperLinCFA/README.md

-# Paper_LinBVA
+# Paper_LinCFA
-Dimensionality reduction experiments, application of the proposed LinBVA method.
+Dimensionality reduction experiments, application of the proposed LinCFA method.

 Each script can be run independently after cloning the repository.